 Scheduling inspection helps in taking the time to thoroughly assess the ventilation systems and ensure it is operational and in good working condition.
 Furthermore, performing scheduled inspections prevent unnecessary incidents, injuries, and illnesses.

 - Ensure the Ventilation Systems Suit your Needs

 Ventilation systems are built with different specifications and capacities depending on the setup and standards that you are trying to achieve.
 It is important to check your ventilation systems if they are optimized for the needs of your business and ensure compliance with regulatory requirements.

 - Check Air Intake Screens and Ventilation Systems if Operational

 Evaluate the airflow from ventilation vents and secure ventilation screens are in good condition.
 Check for bent, missing, or damaged parts to provide immediate remediation to avoid air pollutants from clogging the filter.

 Inspect ventilation structures and determine if there are traces of pests to mitigate infestation.
 Identify the cause and report the areas that need treatment for immediate corrective action.

 - Use a Ventilation Checklist

 A ventilation checklist is used to guide inspectors in identifying defects, damages, or repair needs.
 It helps to evaluate ventilation systems to determine improvement and optimization needs for the business.

-Mobile-ready Inspection App for Hassle-free Ventilation Inspection
+Mobile-ready Inspection App

 - Capture photo evidence, annotate, and attach detailed notes of ventilation system damages or repair needs